FAQ#

 would be considered first-party based on this same-package heuristic.

-For a detailed explanation, see the contributing guide.
+resolution, see the contributing guide.

-Does Ruff support Jupyter Notebooks?#
+Does Ruff support Jupyter Notebooks?

 Ruff also integrates with nbQA, a tool for running linters and code formatters over Jupyter Notebooks.